Introduction to Multi-Armed Bandits: Bandits and Games

-\xhdr{Regret.} The only property of \ALG that we will rely on is its regret.
+\xhdr{Regret assumption.} The only property of \ALG that we will rely on is its regret.
 Specifically, we consider a bandit problem with the same feedback model $\mF$, and for this bandit problem we consider regret $R(T)$ against an adaptive adversary, relative to the best-observed arm, as defined in Chapter~\ref{FF:sec:adv}.
 All results in this chapter are meaningful even if we only control \emph{expected} regret $\E[R(T)]$, more specifically if $\E[R(t)]=o(t)$.
-Recall that this property is satisfied by algorithms \Hedge and \ExpThree for full feedback and bandit feedback, respectively (see Chapter~\ref{FF:sec:hedge} and Chapter~\ref{ch:adv}).
+Recall that this property is satisfied by algorithm \Hedge for full feedback, and algorithm \ExpThree for bandit feedback, as per Chapters~\ref{FF:sec:hedge} and~\ref{ch:adv}).

 Let us recap the definition of $R(T)$.
 Using the terminology from Chapter~\ref{FF:sec:adv}, the algorithm's cost for choosing row $i$ in round $t$ is $c_t(i) = M(i,j_t)$.
 Let $\cost(i) = \sum_{t=1}^T c_t(i)$ be the total cost for always choosing row $i$, under the observed costs $c_t(\cdot)$.
 Then